dbpedia/extraction-framework/documentation/extraction-process.md

 ### 1.2.
 The Ontology Files
 In addition to the XML-Dumps the extraction-framework needs the ontology files to run.
 They are downloaded using the following command.
 - `cd $extraction-framework/dump`
-- `../run download-ontology`
+- `..run download-ontology`
 ### 1.3.
 The wikidata-r2r Mappings
 Used by the wikidata-extraction, this file needs to be up-to-date, which can be achieved using the following commands:
-- `cd $EXTRACT_DIR/core/src/main/resources && curl https://raw.githubusercontent.com/dbpedia/extraction-framework/master/core/src/main/resources/wikidatar2r.json > wikidatar2r.json`
+- `cd $core/src/main/resources && curl https://raw.githubusercontent.com/dbpedia/extraction-framework/master/core/src/main/resources/wikidatar2r.json > wikidatar2r.json`
 If the extraction-framework is already up-to-date, then this step can be skipped.
 ## 2. Generic-Spark-Extraction
 The generic spark extraction is using Apache Spark to speed up the production of the basic datasets.
 This works with every extractor except the MappingExtractor, the ImageExtractor and the NifExtractor.
 The source code for this extraction can be found here: https://github.com/Termilion/extraction-framework.